mit-submit/submit-users-guide/source/program.rst

 X2GO
 ~~~~

-X2Go is open source remote desktop software for Linux and is available on submit01.
-You will need to download the x2goclient on your local machine and then start a session to connect to submit01.mit.edu.
+X2Go is open source remote desktop software for Linux and is available on submit07.
+You will need to download the x2goclient on your local machine and then start a session to connect to submit07.mit.edu.

 `x2goclient <https://wiki.x2go.org/doku.php/doc:installation:x2goclient>`_

 Remember to point to the correct ssh key that you have uploaded to the submit-portal.
-Use XFCE in the drop down once the x2goclient has started.
+There is currently a bug in either XFCE or X2Go causing rendering issues with the compositor when using X2Go.
+To disable the compositor, you can go to Settings > Window Manager Tweaks > Compositor.

 VSCode
 ~~~~~~